Text consolidated by Valsts valodas centrs (State

 20. The provisions of Section 2.1, Paragraph two of

-this Law shall be applicable to the contracts of zone capital
+this Law shall apply to the contracts of zone capital companies

-companies and licensed capital companies for making investments
+and licensed capital companies for making investments or the

-or for the settlement of the estimated wage costs in the
+settlement of the estimated wage costs in the territory of the

-territory of the zone or free port that are concluded with a zone
+zone or free port which are concluded with the zone authority or

-authority or free port authority starting from the day when
+free port authority starting from the date on which Section

 [13 May 2021]